-Following the brick Freedom Trail throughout Boston is an easy way to see museums, churches, burying grounds, historical landmarks, parks, and some of America’s oldest taverns.
+Following the brick Freedom Trail throughout Boston is an easy way to see museums, churches, burial grounds, historical landmarks, parks, and some of America’s oldest taverns.
 90 minute guided tours are available ranging from .25 miles to 1.25 miles.
 Here are some of our favorite stops along 1.6 miles of the 2.5 mile Freedom Trail.
-Check out more history and some of our favorites places to explore in other districts in Exploring Seaport to Fenway-Kenmore.
+Check out more history and some of our favorites places to explore in Exploring Seaport to Fenway-Kenmore.

 - The Freedom trail begins at the oldest park in the United States, Boston Common.
-Founded in 1634, the downtown park was the site where red coats set up camp for 8 years, and George Washington and John Adams celebrated the independence of the United States of America.
-Civil war recruitment, anti-slavery meetings, rallies against the Vietnam War and for Civil Rights have been held here.
+Founded in 1634, the downtown park was the site where redcoats set up camp for 8 years, and George Washington and John Adams celebrated the independence of the United States of America.
+Civil war recruitment, anti-slavery meetings, and rallies against the Vietnam War and for Civil Rights have been held here.